Bonaventure on Dimensions of Scripture

 Mode of Procedure

 Bonaventure was a scriptural teacher as well as a philosopher.
-So him the way scripture was to be expounded was very important.
+For him, the way scripture was to be expounded was very important.
 So he writes that the expositor of scripture must bring to light the hidden things within the text that show the meaning and purpose of it.
 He says that we must stay away from strange allegories and looking at the appropriate context.
-It’s not always clear he practices what he preaches!
-He does however make the point that there are different forms within the text with different things requiring varied treatments and ways of expressing the meaning.
+It’s not always clear he practices what he preaches but he does however make the point that there are different forms within the text with different things requiring varied treatments and ways of expressing the meaning.
 The preacher cannot approach every text and treat it the same way.

 The great history of historical and textual criticism alerts us today that we should look at the appropriate context in which the words may have been written, including the culture and history at the time, and also its position within the scripture and wider situation and theme.
 Bonaventure shows some sensible foresight that the stories of Israel must be seen in the light of Christ and the Christian intention (while taking note of the history of the text and history of Israel and the professing community).
 The New Testament is the best measure and interpretation of the Old (but again historical context and some of the original meanings should be taken into account).